Stopping and restarting a Yandex StoreDoc cluster

-You can stop and restart a Yandex StoreDoc cluster as needed.
-While your cluster is idle, you only pay for the size of your storage and backups as per the pricing policy.
+If necessary, you can stop and restart your Yandex StoreDoc cluster.
+During cluster downtime, you only pay for allocated storage and backup space, as per the pricing policy.

 Alert